 10. Serve the Ummah and Sacrifice

-Ḥajj is a powerful and inspiring reminder that the Muslim ummah is not weak or small, but a vast and powerful force capable of setting a model for global success — and each believer has a role to play in this revival.
-Despite the intense and diverse setting of ḥajj, the unity and discipline shown by the pilgrims reflect its deeper purpose: to create a sense of brotherhood and solidarity to transform the world.
+Ḥajj is a powerful and inspiring reminder that the Muslim ummah is not weak or small, but rather a vast and powerful force capable of setting a model for global success.
+Each believer has a role to play in this revival.
+The unity and discipline shown by the pilgrims reflect its deeper purpose: to create a sense of brotherhood and solidarity to transform the world.

-Act: Commit to and start one act of service to ummah before you commence your journey.
+Act: Commit to and start one act of service to the ummah before you commence your journey.